 Data in the NYS Provider & Health Plan Look-Up is updated at least every three months, or whenever health plans report a significant change in their network.

 I get health insurance coverage through my employer.
 Will the provider networks for my health plan be available in the NYS Provider & Health Plan Look-Up Tool?

-If you are enrolled in a commercial health insurance plan through your employer, we expect that provider networks for your plan will be in the NYS Provider & Health Plan Look-Up in autumn of 2018.
+If you are enrolled in a commercial health insurance plan through your employer or New York State’s Empire plan you will be able to search for your network in the Look-Up.
 If you are in a self-insured group, information about participating providers and facilities will not be available in this tool.

 If the information is current, why do you suggest that I call my hospital or doctor to confirm participation?